 Below are some options to consider:

-1. You can add affiliate links to your video descriptions to recommend products and earn commissions on every sale.
-Valuetainment for example is a very popular YouTube channel and some of its massive hits are its Mafia members interviews.
+- 1. You can add affiliate links to your video descriptions to recommend products and earn commissions on every sale.
+Valuetainment is a viral YouTube channel, and some of its massive hits are its Mafia members interviews.
 You will see that every video description on Mafia interviews contains an amazon affiliate link to a book.

 Is it Hard to Make Money on YouTube?

-YouTube isn’t the easiest place to earn money.
-In order to join the YouTube Partner Program, you must have 1,000 subscribers and 4,000 watch hours within the last 12 months.
-For most video creators this threshold is very hard to reach.
+YouTube isn't the most accessible place to earn money.
+To join the YouTube Partner Program, you must have 1,000 subscribers and 4,000 watch hours within the last 12 months.
+For most video creators, this threshold is tough to reach.

-Once you’ve generated a significant number of views, you need to track your cost per view (CPV) in order to discover how much money you make via advertisements.
+Once you've generated a significant number of views, you need to track your cost per view (CPV) to discover how much money you make via advertisements.

 How much is 1,000 views worth on YouTube?

-1,000 views are difficult to value in a definitive way.
+One thousand views are challenging to value definitively.
 Several factors should be considered, such as your industry, the number of people that click on your ads, and your location.
 Each of these factors affects your average CPM.

-A YouTube advertiser creates a Google AdWords account to place ads then determines whether to pay per view (CPV) or per click (CPC) based on their targeting.
+A YouTube advertiser creates a Google AdWords account to place ads and then determines whether to pay per view (CPV) or click (CPC) based on their targeting.